SvenTiigi/WhatsNewKit/README.md

 // Use a custom height for each image configuration.itemsView.imageSize = .fixed(height: 25)
 ```
-> ☝️ By default the ItemsView ImageSize  is set to `preferred`.
+> ☝️ In default the ItemsView ImageSize  is set to `preferred`.

 ### Animation
 <img align="right" width="300" src="https://raw.githubusercontent.com/SvenTiigi/WhatsNewKit/gh-pages/readMeAssets/Animations.gif" alt="Animations" />